radix-io/hands-on/README.md

 ### Building Notes

-For Theta, cnfigure might pick up the right
+For Aurora, configure might pick up the right
-MPI libraries automatically, but you can explicitly set MPICC and MPIF77 if it does not.
-Also, put configure into cross-compile mode with the `--host` flag so it does not try to run compute node code on the front end.
+MPI libraries automatically, but if it does not you can explicitly set the MPICC and MPIF77 environment variables.

     $ module add cray-parallel-netcdf
     $ configure --with-pnetcdf=$PARALLEL_NETCDF_DIR \